-7.3.16 Video composition
+7.3.15 Video composition

-There are three video compositor elements: imxcompositor\ipu, imxcompositor\g2d, and imxcompositor\pxp.
-Each of them uses corresponding hardware to accelerate video composition.
-They can be used to composite multiple videos into one.
+imxcompositor_g2d uses corresponding hardware to accelerate video composition.
+It can be used to composite multiple videos into one.
 The video position, size, and rotation can be specified while composition.
 Video color space conversion is also performed automatically if input and output video are not same.
-Each video can be set an alpha and z-order value to get alpha blending and video blending sequence.
+Each video can be set to an alpha and z-order value to get alpha blending and video blending sequence.

-Note that imxcompositor\g2d only can output RGB color space format.
+Note that imxcompositor_g2d can only output RGB color space format.
 Use gst-inspect-1.0 to get more detailed information, including the supported input and output video format.